- Suva provides compulsory insurance cover for employees and the unemployed against accidents and occupational diseases.

 Daniel Roscher was born in 1962.
 He grew up in Opfikon in Canton Zurich.
 He completed a commercial apprenticeship at Zurich Insurance.
 He qualified as a business administrator at the AKAD University of Applied Sciences in Zurich and earned an Executive MBA from the University of Zurich.
 He has been a member of the Arbitration Court for Social Insurance of Canton Zurich since 2007 and since 2011 has been a lecturer in claims management at the HFV (College for Insurance).
 In addition he acts as Vice President of the Board of Trustees of the WFJB (Foundation for Living Space for Young People with Disabilities).

-Edith Müller Loretz has been a Member of the Board of Management since 1 April 2019 and is the Head of the Health Protection Department.
+Edith Müller Loretz has been a Member of the Board of Management since 1 April 2019 and is the Head of the Health Protection and Personnel Department.
 In this role, she is responsible for the divisions Occupational Medicine, Occupational Safety, Lucerne and Lausanne, Prevention Services and Occupational Health Protection.
 She also manages six Suva agencies, in Bellinzona, La Chaux-de-Fonds and Delémont, Fribourg, Geneva, Lausanne and Sion.
 She is also a member of the employee pension committee for the Swiss Council for Accident Prevention (bfu), for which she is also a member of the board of trustees.

 Edith Müller Loretz joined Suva in 1998 as snow sports campaign manager and took on the overall management of prevention campaigns ten years later.
 From 2011, she was responsible for the leisure-time safety and, most recently, spent five years in charge of all of Suva’s Prevention Services.
 A qualified druggist, Loretz studied business administration at Lucerne University of Applied Sciences and Arts.
 In addition to a course of further study focussing on tourism and leisure at the University of Applied Sciences HTW Chur, she completed a management training programme at the SGMI Institute of Management St. Gallen as well as CAS (Certificate of Advanced Studies) courses at the University of Applied Sciences Northwestern Switzerland FHNW in the field of corporate communication and work and organisational psychology.
 Edith Müller Loretz was born in 1968, grew up in the canton of Lucerne and is honorary chairwoman of the management board for a non-profit women’s association in Kriens.

-Hubert Niggli has been a Member of the Board of Management and headed up the Finance Department since 1 July 2019.
+Hubert Niggli has been a Member of the Board of Management and headed up the Finance and Information Technology Department since 1 July 2019.
 In this role, he is responsible for the Finance, Real Estate and Actuarial Practice Divisions, as well as for Suva’s agencies in Chur/Linth, St. Gallen, Wetzikon, Winterthur and Zurich.

 Niggli joined Suva in 2003 as Head of Quantitative Research and Risk Management and has managed the Finance Division since 2006.
 In this position, he was responsible for asset management and significantly contributed to the above-average performance of Suva’s investments over the last few years.
 He was also responsible for accounting and financial control in this role.
 Before joining Suva, he worked in reinsurance as an underwriter and risk analyst at Converium Ltd. Niggli has a doctorate in Physics and has played an active role in research, both in Switzerland and abroad.
 Born in Lucerne in 1968, Hubert Niggli lives in the canton of Zug today and is married with two children.